-355 analyses it enables greatly broaden the capabilities of tobac.
+a convective cell.
+When the proper considerations with the splits and mergers tool are taken, the scientific analyses it enables greatly broaden the capabilities of tobac.

-3.3 Spectral Filtering Tool
+3.3 Spectral filtering tool

 In addition to the scientific benefits of expanding the dimensionality of tobac and enabling it to process splits and mergers of tracked objects, the addition of new data processing tools also expands scientific utility.
-While tobac v1.2 already included some methods for smoothing of data, certain observational and model fields may still be too noisy for these preexisting tools to be useful (i.e., environmental noise that hides the presence of contiguous features), making the use of feature detection and other tobac procedures more challenging without additional data processing methods.
+While tobac v1.2 already included some methods for smoothing of data, certain observational and model fields may still be too noisy for these pre-existing tools to be useful (i.e. environmental noise that hides the presence of contiguous features), making the use of feature detection and other tobac procedures more challenging without additional data processing methods.
 In order to streamline working with such data, a new spectral filtering tool has been incorporated into tobac as part of the v1.5 update.
-This tool is designed to facilitate the identification of phenomena at specific spatial scales (e.g., the MJO, equatorial waves, atmospheric rivers, mesoscale vortices, etc), and to remove small-scale noise in high-resolution data.
+This tool is designed to facilitate the identification of phenomena at specific spatial scales (e.g. the Madden-Julian oscillation (MJO), equatorial waves, atmospheric rivers, mesoscale vortices) and to remove small-scale noise in high-resolution data.
 For example, with the MJO, sub-mesoscale wind fluctuations might obscure the overall propagation of the convectively active envelope.